Cyril Easthaugh: Ordained ministry

 Easthaugh was ordained in the Church of England: made a deacon at Michaelmas 1929 (22 September), by Cyril Garbett, Bishop of Southwark, at Southwark Cathedral, and ordained a priest in 1930.
 He served his curacy at St John the Divine, Kennington, a church in the Catholic tradition of the Church of England.
 He returned to his theological college (Cuddesdon) to serve as chaplain until 1934.
 He then served as vice-principal until 1935.
 He returned to parish ministry and became vicar of St John the Divine, Kennington.
 He spent fourteen years there, before his consecration to the episcopate in 1949.
 In 1941, the church building was struck by a bomb during the London Blitz.

 On 1 November 1949, he was consecrated a bishop at Westminster Abbey by Geoffrey Fisher, Archbishop of Canterbury.
 He was appointed Bishop of Kensington, a suffragan bishop in the Diocese of London.
 From the confirmation of his election to the See in late December 1961, he became the Bishop of Peterborough until his retirement in 1971.

 For a decade he continued as chairman of the Christian Evidence Society.
 He was an opponent of union between the Methodist Church and the Anglican Communion.
 He was Life President of the Guild of All Souls, an Anglican devotional society.

 His churchmanship fell within the Catholic wing of the Church of England and he hoped for the eventual union of Anglicans with the Roman Catholic Church.
 However, he supported the retention of the peculiar flavour of Catholicism that had developed in England and did not support the Church of England becoming a carbon-copy of continental Roman Catholicism.

 Later life

 Easthaugh died on 16 December 1988.
 On 28 January 1989, a Requiem Mass was held for him at St Stephen's, Gloucester Road, London.
 It was led by Graham Leonard, the then Bishop of London who later entered the Roman Catholic Church.

+Personal recollection - I was a choir boy at St John’s Hillingdon and the Bishop came to our church to officiate at confirmations.
+His grandiose and authoritative manner was befitting his position and he was impressively tall, handsome and very well spoken.
+He drove an elderly Rolls Royce and has left a lasting and pleasant impression.